joeldierkes/text-indexing-WS24-25/README.md

 My C implementation of the assignment for text indexing course for the WS 2024/25.
 In brief, the task is to implement three trie variants.

+## Structure

+The fixed-size, variable-size array and hash-map versions of the trie are implemented.
+A general trie implementation is given in `trie.c` and `trie.h` that separates the tree traversal from the specific implementations.
+`specific_trie.h/c` abstract the calls to the specific node calls.

 ## Development

 `gcc` with a suitable version (in my case `13.3.1 20240614`) is